jacobenget/doom.wasm/doomgeneric/README.md

 |DG_OpenSaveGameReader|Provide an interface to read the save game data from a specific save slot, return NULL if no save data exists in this slot.
 |DG_OpenSaveGameWriter|Provide an interface to write save game data to a specific save slot.
 |DG_DemoRecorded      |Respond to the user having recording a demo.
+|DG_PCXScreenshotTaken|Respond to the user having taken a screenshot.

 ### main loop
 At start, call `doomgeneric_Create()`.